-- How do landscape artists provide viewers a sense of scale in their artworks?
+How does an artist provide viewers a sense of scale in an artwork?

-Create a postcard.
-On the front of a piece of paper, draw your favorite part of the landscape.
-On the back, write about the adventures you experienced during your “visit” to this valley.
+Students will create a postcard.
+On the front of a piece of paper, they will draw their favorite part of the landscape.
+On the back, they will write about the adventures they experienced during their “visit” to this valley.

-Research the role artists played in documenting the west and how their artworks were integral to establishment of national parks.
+Students will research the role artists played in documenting the West and how their artworks were integral to establishment of national parks.

 Amon Carter Disclaimer

 This information is published from the Carter's collection database.
 Updates and additions based on research and imaging activities are ongoing.
 The images, titles, and inscriptions are products of their time and are presented here as documentation, not as a reflection of the Carter’s values.
 If you have corrections or additional information about this object please email us to help us improve our records.

 Every effort has been made to accurately determine the rights status of works and their images.
 Please email us if you have further information on the rights status of a work contrary or in addition to the information in our records.